-Figure 36: CRPS of 2m relative humidity of C-LAEF and C-LAEF cy43t2 e-suite for summer 2021.
+Figure 37: CRPS of 2m relative humidity of C-LAEF and C-LAEF cy43t2 e-suite for summer 2021.

-Figure 37: CRPS of 700 hPa u-component of wind of C-LAEF and C-LAEF cy43t2 esuite for summer 2021.
+Figure 38: CRPS of 700 hPa u-component of wind of C-LAEF and C-LAEF cy43t2 esuite for summer 2021.

-Figure 38: Spread and RMSE of global radiation of C-LAEF and C-LAEF cy43t2 esuite for summer 2021.
+Figure 39: Spread and RMSE of global radiation of C-LAEF and C-LAEF cy43t2 esuite for summer 2021.

-With the present verification results it is planned to switch to the new cy43t2 C-LAEF version in operational mode in autumn 2021. • C-LAEF performance for severe weather events In 2021 several severe weather situations occurred in Austria where the operational C-LAEF system has shown its important role in the ZAMG forecasting and warning procedures.
-For this report we focus on 2 summertime events - one severe thunderstorm event and one large-scale precipitation event.
+With the present verification results it has been decided to switch to a new cy43t2 C-LAEF version in operational mode on December 6th 2021.

+• C-LAEF performance for severe weather events

+In 2021 several severe weather situations occurred in Austria where the operational C-LAEF system has shown its important role in the ZAMG forecasting and warning procedures.
+The results of two summertime case studies - one severe thunderstorm event and one large-scale precipitation event, have been collected in the "case study report 2021" which can be found on the RC-LACE webpage.